griffingilreath/Punch-Card-Project/README.md

   1. Git tags: `git checkout v0.1.0`
   2. Version archives: Explore the `versions/0.1.0/` directory

-## What is the Punch Card Display System?
+## What is the Punch Card Project?

-A modern project that pays homage to the punch card era of computing through a simulated display system.
-It combines vintage computing aesthetics with modern technologies like AI-generated content.

-# 💾 Punch Card Project 💾

-This project implements a punch card display system with LED integration for both simulated and physical hardware.
+This project implements a punch card system with LED integration for both simulated and physical hardware.

 ## Components